 MIGUEL ANGEL ÁLVAREZ, known as Johnny “El Men,” (August 25, 1936 – January 16, 2011) was a Puerto Rican journalist, radio show host, actor, comedian, author, and poet.

 He was born in San Juan Puerto Rico and raised in the municipality of Bayamon, where he received his primary and secondary education.

 Álvarez started as a radio show host for WENA.
-On October 3, 1950, he was among a group of reporters who covered the historic gunfight at Salon Boricua between Nationalist, barber Vidal Santiago Diaz and forty police and National Guardsman.
+On October 3, 1950, he was among a group of reporters who covered the historic gunfight at Salon Boricua between the Nationalist and barber Vidal Santiago Diaz and forty police and National Guardsman.
 For three hours Diaz held off the National Guardsmen and Insular Policemen, who surrounded the barbershop and attacked with revolvers, rifles, carbines, and a machine gun.
-The event made history because it was the first of its kind to be transmitted over the airwaves as it happened.
-In the end, Vidal Santiago Díaz perished but he became the second-most famous Nationalist in Puerto Rican history, after Pedro Albizu Campos.
+The event made history because it was the first event of its kind to be transmitted over the airwaves in real-time.
+In the end, Díaz perished but he became the second-most famous Nationalist in Puerto Rican history, after Pedro Albizu Campos.

-Also, he participated in the radio show El Tremendo Hotel (The Tremendous Hotel), starring Ramón Rivero “Diplo,” and was contracted to do radionovelas (radio soap operas).
+Álvarez also participated in the radio show El Tremendo Hotel (The Tremendous Hotel), starring Ramón Rivero “Diplo,” and was contracted to do radionovelas (soap operas).